Updated: Jul 13

 2- Are you patient?

 CBD does not always work immediately.
-It can take some trial and error to find the right does and may take 3-10 days until you "feel something".
+It can take some trial and error to find the right dose and may take 3-10 days until you "feel something".
 An awakening of your ECS is often needed as well a build up of CBD in your body.
-Starting low and gradually increasing your dose, while staying aware of potential side effects like drowsiness or change in appetite, is key.
+Starting low and gradually increasing your amount taken, while staying aware of potential side effects like drowsiness or change in appetite, is key.

 P.S. don't assume if a little is good, then a lot is better.
-CBD dosing is "biphasic" - meaning low and high doses can actually have different effects.
-So while too little will not be effective, often too much might lead to side effects and a possible return of the original symptoms.
+High doses can actually have different effects.

-Be patient and discover that right dose for you.
+Be patient and discover that right amount for you.

 3- Are you open-minded?

-Although CBD is available in capsules, many patients are consuming CBD in forms they have never taken a medication in before.
+Although CBD is available in capsules, many patients are consuming CBD in forms they have never taken before.

 CBD is often available as a tincture - a liquid preparation that is placed under the tongue to be absorbed directly into the bloodstream.
 CBD can also be found in gummies, creams, salves, bath soaks, etc. Some patients find it difficult to change the method of administration to a form they may not be as familiar with to obtain better results.